turingschool/front-end-curriculum/lessons/unit-testing-react.md

 Write the following tests and the implementation to match:

-- `it('should not have a className of "starred" if is not starred')`
+- `it('should not have a className of "starred" if it is not starred')`
-- `it('should have a className of "purchased" if is purchased')`
+- `it('should have a className of "purchased" if it is purchased')`
-- `it('should not have a className of "purchased" if is not purchased')`
+- `it('should not have a className of "purchased" it if is not purchased')`

 ### Optional Components